ayadeleke/earth_observation/README.md

-# Earth Observation Analysis Platform
+# Project Prototype (MVP) - Earth Observation Analysis Platform

-A comprehensive web-based platform for analyzing satellite data using Google Earth Engine, providing NDVI (Normalized Difference Vegetation Index), LST (Land Surface Temperature), and SAR (Synthetic Aperture Radar) backscatter analysis capabilities.
+This project is the prototype (initial version) of the web-based platform for analyzing satellite data using Google Earth Engine, providing NDVI (Normalized Difference Vegetation Index), LST (Land Surface Temperature), and SAR (Synthetic Aperture Radar) backscatter analysis capabilities.
+It represents a Minimum Viable Product (MVP) that demonstrates the core functionality of the application.
+While not feature-complete, it provides a working version of the UI, backend, and database integration.

 ## Description